-POINTS • The total number of points possible is 1000 (see Table 2 for details).
+Points • The total number of points possible is 1000 (see Table 2 for details).
 Regardless of your overall point total, you will receive an 'F' for the entire course if you do not complete all of the lab experiments (see Section 2B for missed labs) or if you do not complete the lab portion of the class with a passing grade (a grade of 'C' or better).

-Table 3 GRADING SCALE
+| Table 3 | GRADING SCALE

-LAB TOTAL • The total number Table 2 of points possible in lab is 250.
-However, this total will be reduced due to improper handling of chemicals
+of points possible in lab is 250.
+However, this total will be reduced due to improper handling of chemicals or waste or failure to maintain a safe and clean laboratory environment.

-ade to improper nariaming or enermedia

-or waste or failure to maintain a safe and clean laboratory environment.

 See Section 7A for more information.
-Exa

-CURVES • Grades in this course Fin